 - Safari Express (vegan options!)

-Once you’ve made your choice you can head to the brewery that’s attached with your goodies.
+Once you’ve chosen, you can head to the brewery attached with your goodies.
 East Lake Brewing has good beer on tap and a friendly atmosphere.
 Ask for a flight of your favorite types of beer to try them all.

 Sonora Grill: Tex Mex on Lake Street

-Sonora Grill is an American/tex mex restaurant offering a variety of options.
-They have an amazing drink list along with excellent tacos.
+Sonora Grill is an American/Tex-Mex restaurant offering various options.
+They have an amazing drink list, along with excellent tacos.
 You can choose tacos a la carte to make up the perfect combination of fish, beef, chicken, vegetarian, etc.

 Sonora Grill has options for everyone.
 From healthy and vegetarian eats to meat-stuffed burritos, nothing at Sonora Grill will disappoint.
-We recommend the tacos, corn tortillas filled with all the right stuff.
+We recommend the tacos and corn tortillas filled with all the right stuff.

 They also have a heavy pour for wines.
-If margaritas aren’t your thing, you can enjoy a giant beer or a large glass of wine to go with your tacos.
+If margaritas aren’t your thing, you can enjoy a giant beer or a large glass of wine with your tacos.

 Bringing the Brasserie to Minneapolis: Barbette

 Our favorite meal at Barbette is brunch.
-The food is top-notch and it is less crowded.
-You can slowly enjoy a latte and an omelette and take in the art all around you.
+The food is top-notch, and it is less crowded.
+You can slowly enjoy a latte and an omelet and take in the art around you.

 Did we mention that the bartenders are friendly and make some of the best drinks in town?
 Well, we did now.
-The wine menu at Barbette never disappoints and there is always an option that is perfect for whatever dish you choose to enjoy.
+The wine menu at Barbette never disappoints, and there is always an option perfect for whatever dish you enjoy.

 Football and Nachos on Lake Street: Peppers and Fries

 What keeps us going back is their nachos.
-Different from traditional nachos where you fight to get everything on the chip, these nachos are made for you on giant chips with all the toppings.
+Unlike traditional nachos, where you fight to get everything on the chip, these nachos are made for you on giant chips with all the toppings.

 Tacos El Primo

 Tacos in the city for under $5?
 Sign us up.
 Tacos El Primo makes genuine tacos at affordable prices.
-They also deliver around Minneapolis so you don’t even need to leave your couch on football Sunday.
+They also deliver around Minneapolis, so you don’t need to leave your couch on football Sunday.

 Gluten-Free, Fast Casual on Lake Street at Brim

 Gluten-free is hard to come by in the restaurant scene, but not at Brim!
-Brim is a farm-fresh, fast casual, gluten-free spot right on Lake Street in Uptown.
+Brim is a farm-fresh, fast-casual, gluten-free spot on Lake Street in Uptown.

-Don’t let the gluten-free scare others away.
+Don’t let gluten-free scare others away.
 Brim has thought of it all.
-From gluten-free pumpkin bread, to avocado toast, and even donuts, Brim has turned over every stone to ensure gluten-free eaters can enjoy it all.
+Brim has turned over every stone, from gluten-free pumpkin bread to avocado toast and even donuts, to ensure gluten-free eaters can enjoy it all.

-Perk: they even have gluten-free beer.
-Grab your gluten-intolerant buddies, and the one who always says they’re gluten-free (we all know they eat drunk-pizza), and head to Brim for an excellent meal.
+Perk: they even have a gluten-free beer.
+Grab your gluten-intolerant buddies and the one who always says they’re gluten-free (we all know they eat drunk pizza), and head to Brim for an excellent meal.